Introduction: buying stocks for beginners

 3. Revolut (Best option for beginners globally)

-Using a Revolut app, you don’t have to pay any commissions to invest in US stocks.
-You may purchase and sell stocks with ease with this app.
+Using a Revolut app, you don’t have to pay commissions to invest in US stocks.
+You may purchase and sell stocks with ease.
+Revolut app is also the best trading app for beginners for its ease of use.
 Many new investors already appreciate this feature because it is one of the simplest methods to begin investing in stocks and even receive dividends (to know more about dividends read our complete dividend investing guide).

 Additionally, Revolut’s fractional share purchase option allows you to start investing and trading fractional shares in companies ranging from Apple to Zoom with as little as $1.
 The Revolut app now allows users to purchase and sell over 800 US stocks as of January 2021.